Use these five steps to get out of your comfort zone before you waste even more of your life to mediocrity.

 Get Out of Your Comfort Zone: The 5 Steps

 - Choose something you’re avoiding doing.
 It doesn’t matter if it’s health and fitness related—it can be anything.

-- Now think of the absolute worst thing that can happen if you step out of the tub and commit your attention and effort to this thing.
-If “death” isn’t a possibility, proceed to the next step…
+- Think of the absolute worst thing that can happen if you step out of the tub and commit your attention and effort to this thing.
+If “death” or “irreparable harm” isn’t a possibility, proceed to the next step…

 - Adopt a “bring it on” attitude.
 Close your eyes and see yourself stepping out of a warm bath tub into the cold environment.
 But beyond that layer, see the shining light of happiness and success—the third layer.

-- Tell yourself, “I welcome pain.”
+- Tell yourself, “I welcome discomfort.
+I welcome the pain.”
 This is not a masochistic view.
 Masochists enjoy unnecessary pain.
-The courageous enjoy necessary pain.
+The courageous enjoy necessary pain and discomfort.
 Successful people will tell you that their success lives on top of a mountain of failures.
-They were willing to endure the failures to achieve the great success.
+They had a willingness to endure the failures and the uncomfortable circumstances to achieve great success.

-- Imagine yourself putting clothes on and heading out your door.
-At this point, tell yourself, “pain sets me free.”
-This is the visualization of you doing real work.
-Leaving the tub behind and entering The Real World.
+- Tell yourself, “These experiences set me free.”
+Imagine yourself putting clothes on and heading out your door.
+This is the visualization of you doing real work–leaving the tub behind and entering The Real World.

 Some thoughts about fear, failure, and pain related to your comfort zone.

 What you’ll notice as you put this process into practice is that fear loses its power the moment you step out the door.